KxSystems/kx-vscode/README.md

 ![Rename Label Opt](https://github.com/KxSystems/kx-vscode/blob/main/img/labels-rename-opt.png?raw=true)

-A prompt will be displayed at the top of the screen with the field to edit the name of the Label.
+A prompt is displayed at the top of the screen where you can edit the name of the Label.

 ![Rename Label](https://github.com/KxSystems/kx-vscode/blob/main/img/labels-rename.png?raw=true)